Boomba Cat spins the Roomba kitty meme into a competitive multiplayer game

 While the cat is riding around on their robot, the player continuously earns points.
 And other players, of course, try to knock them off the platform and earn the cat for themselves.
 Whoever has the most points wins.
 It’s delightful, and I had a stupid amount of fun when I played the demo at the Los Angeles Global Game Jam site at the University of Southern California.

 Boomba Cat is an effort from 11 people, most of whom met for the first time at the Global Game Jam.
 Each year, participants are given a theme as a springboard for their games.
 This year’s was “transmission,” which can mean anything the game jam participants want it to mean.
 Some folks created games around viruses or picking up radio signals, for instance.
-Boomba Cat’s team member Ben Mears says that their project gradually evolved from a Marco Polo-type co-op game featuring player avatars that looked like hockey pucks.
+Boomba Cat’s team member Ben Mears says that their project gradually evolved from a Marco Polo-type competitive multiplayer game featuring player avatars that looked like hockey pucks.
 In the initial idea, one player would be blindfolded and have to find the other players on the map based on audio cues and controller vibrations.
 However, they decided that the gameplay wasn’t engaging enough.

 “We also started to focus on making the player interactions with each other really fun,” said Mears in an email to GamesBeat.
 “Then someone on the team pointed out that the hockey puck characters looked like those popular vacuum cleaner robots, adding a cat to ride on the bots was the next logical step and then we had our final game concept, then we actually found a reference GIF of two animated cats on a robot vacuum.”